On the fourth day of Christmas, my true love gave to me ... a checking account to start learning about deposits.

 Gone, too, is the parental tutorial on how to reconcile a check register.
 "I haven't balanced my checkbook in years because I'm dealing with things online," says Seaman.

-That doesn't mean teens don't still require some guidance.
+That doesn't mean teens don't still require some instruction.

 "Parents have an opportunity to guide children on how quickly fund debits will show up in their account and how to create an overdraft buffer so they don't trigger an overdraft," Seaman says.